Toronto, Ontario, Canada

 📍 43.63900, -79.35600

 Best period: May-October (long days, mild weather).
-September-October ideal for autumn colors in parks (High Park, Don Valley).
-Avoid December-February (extreme cold, frequent -15°C).
-Sunrise from east side at Polson Pier for raking light on the skyline.
+September-October ideal for autumn foliage in parks (High Park, Don Valley).
+Avoid December-February (extreme cold, frequent -15°C, CN Tower ice closure risk).
+Sunrise from the east at Polson Pier for raking light on the skyline.
 Spectacular sunset from Toronto Islands.
 Exceptional blue hour with tower lights reflected in the lake.
-Early morning for empty Distillery District.
+Early morning for a deserted Distillery District.
+Raking morning light ideal at Scarborough Bluffs to reveal geological textures.

-Camera + wide-angle lens (16-35mm) essential for skyline and architecture, standard lens (24-70mm) for street photography and urban details, telephoto (70-200mm) for skyline compressions from the islands.
+Camera + wide-angle (16-35mm) essential for skyline and architecture, standard zoom (24-70mm) for street photography and urban details, telephoto (70-200mm) for compressed skyline views from the islands.
 Sturdy tripod essential for blue hour and long exposures by the lake.
-ND filter for daytime long exposures (smoothed harbor water).
-Polarizing filter to reduce reflections on glass facades.
-Extra batteries (cold in shoulder season).
+ND filter for daytime long exposures (smooth harbour water).
+Polarising filter to reduce reflections on glass facades.
+Spare batteries (cold in shoulder seasons).
 Waterproof backpack (changeable weather near the lake).
+Lens hood for CN Tower angled windows.